d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 First, we have to choose how to represent the labels.
 We have two obvious choices.
 Perhaps the most natural impulse would be to choose $y \in \{1, 2, 3\}$, where the integers represent {dog, cat, chicken} respectively.
 This is a great way of *storing* such information on a computer.
 If the categories had some natural ordering among them, say if we were trying to predict {baby, child, adolescent, adult}, then it might even make sense to cast this problem as a regression and keep the labels in this format.

 But general classification problems do not come with natural orderings among the classes.
 To deal with problems like this, statisticians invented an alternative way to represent categorical data: the one hot encoding.
 Here we have a vector with one component for every possible category.
-For a given instance, we set the component correponding to *its category* to 1, and set all other components to 0.
+For a given instance, we set the component corresponding to *its category* to 1, and set all other components to 0.

 $$y \in \{(1, 0, 0), (0, 1, 0), (0, 0, 1)\}$$